 In fact, if you want to turn your blog into a business you need to start treating it as such.
 Even if you’re not earning any money yet, you should be tracking your blog finances.
 If you aren’t keeping track of your expenses, you won’t know when you become profitable.
 I use Blog Finance Spreadsheets to track and categorize my income and expenses, which simplifies tax time.
 Blog Finance Spreadsheets are perfect for all levels of bloggers, even if you’re just getting started now!

 Once you have a blog, it really can earn money.
 If you’re interested in seeing the details of my blogging income each month, along with other tips and tricks, you can join my behind-the-scenes blogging email list to get the scoop.

 If you haven’t started your blog yet, now is a great time to get started!
 Here is a tutorial to get a self-hosted blog set up.

 If you’re looking for in-depth blogging training, Elite Blog Academy is what you’re looking for.
 That’s the course I took in 2014 that got me started on the right foot and really set me up for success.
 It’s not cheap, but you will earn your money back (again and again!) if you follow the program and put the effort in.

 Vaulable (but FREE!)
 Blogging Resources

 How about you?

-- I know some of you are already successful bloggers.
-What tips would you add for starting a successful blog?
+- What tips would you add for starting a successful blog?

 This post contains affiliate links for products or services that I use and love.
 For more info, see my disclosure policy.